rust-lang/rfcs/text/2136-build-systems.md

   added point of extensibility should ease build system integration for another round of customers.

-- **For the homoegenous build system case**, we will immediately pursue extensibility points that will enable the external build system to perform many of the tasks that Cargo does today--but while still meeting our interoperability constraints.
+- **For the homogeneous build system case**, we will immediately pursue extensibility points that will enable the external build system to perform many of the tasks that Cargo does today--but while still meeting our interoperability constraints.
 We will then work on smoothing remaining rough